turhancan97/Control-of-Two-wheeled-Mobile-Robots/README.md

 * **Topic:** Design of Multi-Agent Systems Course Project

 The project were prepared for the **design of multi-agent systems** lecture, which is one of the Poznan University of Technology Automatic Control and Robotics graduate courses.
-In this project, the aim is to control two-wheeled mobile robot in ROS
+In this project, the aim is to control two-wheeled mobile robot in ROS and MATLAB